jd-13/TFHelpers/docs/ScikitLearnWrapper.md

 * Predicted time to completion
 * Warnings if parts of the graph do not appear to be training

+### Implementation
+    _buildGraph()
-In the `_buildGraph` method you will need to build the graph for your model, and set the `_tensors` data member.
+In this method you will need to build the graph for your model, and set the `self._tensors` data member to a `TFRegressorTensors` object which contains the appropriate operations from your graph.
+This object is the interface between the graph which you have created in `_buildGraph` and the training loop implemented in `TFRegressor`.

+    _buildModelName()
-In the `_buildModelName` method you will need to return a string which adequately describes your model and its hyperparameters.
+In this method you will need to return a string which adequately describes your model and its hyperparameters.
 This string is used to group model files.

-See `BasicRegressor` for an example.
+For complete examples of both of the above methods, see `SKTFModels.BasicRegressor` for an example.